maoberlehner/markus-oberlehner-net/content/blog/transition-to-height-auto-with-vue.md

 The element we want to animate starts out with a height of `0`, so if we use JavaScript to get its height, we'd get `0`.
 In order to get the height of the element it would have if it was `height: auto` we have to set its height to `auto`.
 But because this would affect other elements and because the element would be visible (at least for a short period of time) we have to position it `absolute` to prevent it having an effect on other elements and we have to set its `visibility` to `hidden` so it is invisible.
 And because positioning an element `absolute` means its dimensions are no longer defined by its parent, we have to get the `width` of the element before we set its `position` to `absolute` and then set the width explicitly so the element still has the same dimensions as it would have if it was not positioned `absolute`.

 After we've retrieved the height of the element it would have if it was `height: auto`, we're able to use this value to start the animation.
 But before we can do this, we have to reset all the values we've set before.
-Because otherwise the browser does not repaint after setting the `height` the first two times, we need to set the final height in a `setTimeout()` function.
+Because otherwise the browser does not repaint after setting the `height` the first two times, we need to set the final height in a `requestAnimationFrame()` function.

 ```css
 .expand-enter-active,